-• Prerequisite: Successful completion of Algebra 1 or Algebra/Geometry
+Prerequisite: Successful completion of Algebra

-Physics is the study of fundamental things such as motion, forces, energy, matter, heat, sound, light and composition of atoms.
-The ideas of physics are part of the foundation of biology and chemistry, as well.
+Physics is the most basic of all the sciences.
+We study the nature of fundamental things such as motion, forces, energy, matter, heat, sound, light and composition of atoms.
+The ideas of physics are fundamental to the other sciences.
+One can understand biology and chemistry much better if one first understands physics.
 This one-year introductory course focuses on the conceptual knowledge about the rules of the physical world, and teaches how the equations of physics reveal the connections in nature.
 This course is a prerequisite for any student intending to enroll in the IB Physics course.